• What is Copywriting?

 how to sell sales page projects to copywriting clients

-Over the past few weeks, we’ve talked about why sales pages are such a great project for copywriters and how to write them so that they’re exceptionally effective.
+We’ve talked about why sales pages are such a great project for copywriters and how to write them so that they’re exceptionally effective.

-Today, we’re going to dive into tactics for helping to you sell sales page projects to clients or, more specifically, how to sell yourself as the ideal writer for a client’s sales page project.
+Here we dive into tactics for helping to you sell sales page projects to clients or, more specifically, how to sell yourself as the ideal writer for a client’s sales page project.

 The thing about sales pages is that, unlike most other copywriting projects, they’re entirely contingent on your client’s timeline.
 In fact, you may not even know that a client could use a sales page until they let you know.